When you start setting up a customer experience program, one of the first things you’ll consider is how many customer

 - Comparing Segments: Many customers will review the metadata associated with those who responded and cross-check that with the metadata for those who did not respond.
 From there, you can determine: 1) If there are instances of nonresponse bias (i.e. if there is a significant difference in response rate and response quality, such as score and comment, based on different customer segments) and 2) What actions would be needed to account for the nonresponse bias (e.g. the above bucketing method).

 Ready to start collecting customer feedback?
-See how easy it can be with a free trial of our experience management software, Delighted.
+See how easy it can be with our experience management software, Delighted.